skypjack/entt/docs/md/entity.md

 input_archive input;

 loader.entities(input)
-    .destroyed(input)
     .component<a_component, another_component, dirty_component>(input, &dirty_component::parent, &dirty_component::child)
     .orphans()
     .shrink();
 ```

-It isn't necessary to invoke all these functions each and every time.
-What
+It isn't necessary to invoke all functions each and every time.
+What functions
-functions to use in which case mostly depends on the goal and there is not a
+to use in which case mostly depends on the goal and there is not a golden rule
-golden rule to do that.
-For obvious reasons, what is important is that the data
+for that.
+For obvious reasons, what is important is that the data are restored
-are restored in exactly the same order in which they were serialized.
+in exactly the same order in which they were serialized.

-The `entities` and `destroyed` member functions restore groups of entities and
+The `entities` member function restores groups of entities and maps each entity
-map each entity to a local counterpart when required.
-In other terms, for each
+to a local counterpart when required.
+In other terms, for each remote entity
-remote entity identifier not yet registered by the loader, the latter creates a
+identifier not yet registered by the loader, it creates a local identifier so
-local identifier so that it can keep the local entity in sync with the remote
+that it can keep the local entity in sync with the remote one.
-one.

 The `component` member function restores all and only the components specified
 and assigns them to the right entities.<br/>